Zinkelburger/ChesscomBlocker/Firefox/Readme.md

 A Firefox extenstion that calculates a player's number of losses in the past day on chess.com.
 If this is greater than the maxGames number input by the user, the [chess.com/play/online](chess.com/play/online) page is blocked.

+This extension can be downloaded as a firefox add-on from the page: https://addons.mozilla.org/en-US/firefox/addon/chess-com-blocker/

 ## Installation

 1. Download the repository as a ZIP file and extract it to a folder on your computer.